DevExpress/devextreme-documentation/concepts/05 Widgets/FileUploader/99 How To/30 Get a file's Guid after uploading in chunks.md

 Follow the steps below to get a file's GUID in 'chunk' [upload mode](/Documentation/ApiReference/UI_Widgets/dxFileUploader/Configuration/#uploadMode):

-1. Get the FileGuid value from chunkMetadata parameter on the server side.
+1. Get the FileGuid value from the chunkMetadata parameter on the server side.
-2. Pass it to the response headers.
+2. Pass it to the response header.
 3. Get the response header in the [uploaded](/Documentation/ApiReference/UI_Widgets/dxFileUploader/Events/#uploaded) or [progress](/Documentation/ApiReference/UI_Widgets/dxFileUploader/Events/#progress) event handlers.

 ---